 Canadian competition law is more plaintiff-friendly than American antitrust law in other respects.
 For example, in a 2013 trilogy of cases decided by the Supreme Court of Canada, the Court confirmed that both direct purchasers and indirect purchasers can advance claims for the overcharge paid as a result of a price-fixing conspiracy.
-As described below, umbrella purchasers also have a cause of action in Canada.
+Moreover, the Supreme Court of Canada confirmed in its 2019 decision in Pioneer Corp v Godfrey that umbrella purchasers also have a cause of action in Canada.
+In addition, the Supreme Court also confirmed in that case that the two-year limitation period in the Competition Act is subject to the principle of discoverability and that the doctrine of fraudulent concealment can delay the running of the limitation period under the Competition Act.
+This latter aspect means that defendants may be faced with historical claims and that it will be difficult to defend those.